Avi0n/MeshCoreOne/docs/guides/Diagnostics.md

 3. For each sample point, check if terrain elevation exceeds line-of-sight elevation
 4. Calculate Fresnel zone radius at each sample point
 5. Determine percentage of path with clear Fresnel zone
-6. Apply Earth curvature correction for long distances (>5km)
+6. Apply Earth curvature (bulge) correction at each sample point

 **Fresnel Zone Calculation**:
 - Frequency-dependent (higher frequency = smaller Fresnel zone)